 - Meanwhile, make the nectarine filling.

 - In a large bowl, stir together the nectarine slices, sugar, and cinnamon.

-- In a small bowl, whisk together the cornstarch and lemon juice until combined, and then pour over the nectarines.
+- In a small bowl, whisk together the cornstarch, lemon juice, and vanilla extract until combined, and then pour over the nectarines.
 Fold with a spatula to combine.

 - Using a slotted spoon, transfer the nectarines to the baking dish, layering them over the crust.
 You don't want all of the juices, so use a slotted spoon.